zbw/sparql-gui-gh/README.md

-A SPARQL GUI for Queries from Github and other web repositories - Code for SPARQL Lab
+A SPARQL GUI for Queries from Github and other web repositories (Code used for SPARQL Lab)
 =============

 Load queries from repositories on the web into an IDE-like environment in your browser,